 Crawl Spaces Are Often The Cause of Problems

-There are many reasons why your family and even your home would benefit from a crawl space encapsulation system.
+There are many reasons why your family and your home would benefit from a crawl space encapsulation system.
 Let's start with a home that has a dirt or gravel base.
 What is keeping water, insects, gases and odors from entering your home?
 The answer is nothing if it's not properly encapsulated.
-Lets say you put your head in the crawl space right now.
+Let's say you put your head in the crawl space right now.
 Do you smell a damp and musty odor?
 Is the air humid?
-Can you see water on the ground or even wet discolored areas on the crawl space walls?
-If you look at the wooden floor joists, do you see any mold or wood rot?
-In the winter, do you notice the floor above the crawl space is cold or even drafty in some cases?
+Can you see water on the ground or wet discolored areas on the crawl space walls?
+If you look at the wooden floor joists, do you see mold or wood rot?
+In the winter, do you notice the floor above the crawl space is cold or drafty?
 We have just walked you through some standard questions in our inspection process.
-If these are problem areas, we really want to help you.
+If these are problem areas, we can help you.